drcmda/react-contextual/README.md

 # If you're dealing with context providers of any kind

-Use `subscribe` to consume any React context provider (or several).
+`subscribe` helps you to consume *any* React context.
+Soon libs like react-router, redux, etc. will likely start serving context.
+Look into the examples to see how easy it is to create a context provider in order to distribute dynamic data.

 Example: https://codesandbox.io/s/5v7n6k8j5p